An Itinerary of “La Cerchia Antica”

 Below we give you not just a path to follow, but a few tidbits of info that may help you imagine how the walls and doors have been absorbed into modern architecture, and hopefully just enough history to tease you into visiting some of the wonderful museums in Florence which will help you fill in the missing pieces of the puzzle that the walls present.

 between Charles the Great and Countess Matilde di Canossa

-When seen from above it is easy to see the Roman imprint on the construction of the city walls, the straight lines following the ancient Roman buildings, which over time have been transformed into homes and municipal buildings from the time period during Charles the Great (early 800’s) and the impressive female ruler, Countess Matilde di Canossa (late 1100's).
+When seen from above, it is easy to see the Roman imprint on the construction of the city walls.
+The straight lines follow the ancient Roman buildings, which over time have been transformed into homes and municipal buildings from the time period during Charles the Great (early 800’s) and the impressive female ruler, Countess Matilde di Canossa (late 1100's).

 The expansion of the new walls reached towards the Arno river, to encompass the growing population and defensive castles.
-The stability and the health hazards of living too close to the water made it so that the Arno river was not included in the city walls - but it was built close enough so that the busy ports had easy access to the city.
+The instability of the land and the health hazards of living too close to the water made it so that the Arno river was not included in the city walls - but the walls were built close enough so that the busy ports had easy access to the city.

-From here you will have Santissima Annunziata to your back and you will be looking up a the mammoth marble covered structure which wasn’t even in the planning stages when the first city walls were constructed.
+From here you will have Santissima Annunziata to your back and you will be looking upon the mammoth marble covered structure which wasn’t even in the planning stages when the first city walls were constructed.
 What used to stand here was known as the church Santa Reparata.
-It was among the largest early Christian complex of Tuscia, the name the Romans gave the territory under Etruscan influence before they incorparted them in their reign.
+It was among the largest early Christian complexes of Tuscia, which is the name the Romans gave the territory under Etruscan influence before they incorparted them in their reign.

 On my roof top tour of the Duomo, which included a visit to the Crypt of the older church (Santa Reparata) we had a glimpse of what was left of the walls that bordered right along the far north wall.